-We’re constantly evaluating what makes a truly satisfying trip - the kind where you’ve seen and done plenty you’ve always wanted to and return relaxed and refreshed.
+We’re constantly evaluating what makes a truly satisfying trip - the kind where you’ve seen and done plenty you’ve always wanted to, and still return relaxed and refreshed.
 Where you feel you’ve gotten under the skin of a country, rather than merely scratched the surface.
 Although we understand the temptation to cram as much as possible into one visit, we also know that it really pays to keep things slow.
 In fact, that’s one of our core values, and Vietnam is an ideal place to apply it.

 A leisurely pace means ample time to enjoy some of Vietnam’s more unusual, stylish and luxurious hotels, which offer so much more than just somewhere to lay your head.
 Almost everywhere in Vietnam is well worth spending a few extra nights getting to know.
 A train journey on the famous Reunification Express line is another great way to slow your pace, and shorter journeys can feel even more relaxing - this is a holiday, after all, not an exercise in endurance!
 If keeping your travels slow sounds good, let us know and we’ll get creative...